jeffdruid/weather-now/README.md

 - Get real-time weather information such asn current temperature, feels-like temperature, maximum and minimum temperatures, sunrise, sunset, wind speed, humidity, and more.
   - Upon loading, the application will ask user to allow location in order to get your current location and display the weather.
     ![Current Info](/assets/media/feat-current-info.gif)
-  - Error Message when user's location is not available.
-User still be able to access the services of the website but the information on the foooter will only display the users current time.
+  - Error Message displayed when the user's location is not available.
+But the user can still access the services of the website, and the footer displays the user's current time.
     ![Error Location Access](/assets/media/error-location-access.png)

 ### Search Functionality:

-- Enter a city name in the search box to retrieve weather details for any specific location.
+- Allows user to enter a city name in the search box to retrieve weather details for any specific location.
   ![Search Feature](/assets/media/feat-search.png)

 ### Temperature Units:

-- Toggle between Celsius and Fahrenheit units to view temperature information according to your preference.
+- Allows users to toggle between Celsius and Fahrenheit units to view temperature information according to their preference.
   ![Alt text](assets/media/btn-temp-toggle.png)

 ### 5-Day Forecast:

-- Plan ahead with a 5-day weather forecast, displaying temperature and humidity trends.
+- Provides a 5-day weather forecast, displaying temperature and humidity trends.
   ![Alt text](assets/media/feat-forecast.png)

 ### Favorites:

-- Save your favorite locations and easily check the weather for them.
+- Allow users to save favorite locations and easily check the weather for them.
   ![Alt text](assets/media/feat-favorite-btn.png)
   ![Alt text](assets/media/feat-favorite-container.png)
   - Clear all favorites from favorites container.